dong200k/Phaser_Game/firebase-emulator/readme.md

 ```
 npm install -g firebase-tools
 ```
-If you already have firebase CLI, you can update it with the above command.
-Use the latest version to avoid issues.
+Note: If you already having issues with emulators.
+Update your firebase CLI, you can update it with the above command.

 ## Setup emulator
 ```